Sergey-Nag/meeting-planning-calendar/README.md

 ![calendar page](/doc-img/1-calendar.png)

 ## Authorise
-At first You need to authorise in app by choosing some persone in dropdown select.
+At first You need to authorise in app by choosing some persone in dropdown.
 After, click to "Confirm" button to continue using the app.

 ![authorise](/doc-img/1.1-authorise.png)